 The Fishermans Bend Framework

-This document will outline the strategies for transport, community infrastructure, public space and density, Aboriginal and Historic Heritage, activity centres and sustainability.
+The Fishermans Bend Framework will outline the strategies for transport, built form, community infrastructure, public space and density, heritage, activity centres and sustainability.

-Find out more about what’s involved in the Fishermans Bend Framework
+Find out more about the Fishermans Bend Framework

 Each neighbourhood will have its own Precinct Plan that will reflect the fine-grain detail of what has been outlined in the Fishermans Bend Framework.
 These plans will also provide the on the ground implementation plans and provide more detail on the staging and timing of development.